 AFTER a full minute simply wipe off Mask!
 See how much lovelier your skin is!
 So much softer feeling.
 So much Fresher, clearer looking!

-However, as the newer powder creams, pancake powders and compact powders did not need vanishing cream as a powder base, and speciality creams promised better skin protection, the decline of vanishing creams continued.
+However, as the newer cake make-up and powder-creams did not need vanishing cream as a powder base, and speciality creams promised better skin protection, the decline of vanishing creams continued.

-Pond’s introduced a series of hand cream formulations starting with Pond’s Hand Lotion in the 1930s, followed by Pond’s Cream Lotion (Danya) in the late 1930s and Pond’s Angel Skin in the 1950s.
+In the 1930s, Pond’s introduced a series of hand cream formulations starting with Pond’s Hand Lotion, followed by Pond’s Cream Lotion (Danya) in the late 1930s and Pond’s Angel Skin in the 1950s.
 The Danya lotion appears to have been contracted from Les Parfums de Dana, perhaps to get an acceptable fragrance.
 It featured in the ‘She’s Engaged, She’s Lovely, She uses Pond’s’ campaign which often contained a hand displaying an engagement ring.
 Angel Skin, introduced in the 1950s, was aimed firmly at the housewife with ‘detergent hands’.

 Pond’s Liquefying Cream: “A quicker-melting cream.
 Fine for quick cleansings.”